Elystus/Planetside-2-Statistics/README.md

 ## Planetside 2 API Interface
 ==================================

+#### Please be aware that this site is still in early development and still has quite a few things that need to be done still.

 #### What is this project?

 This projects aims to create an easy to use graphical interface for Planetside 2's api.
 The website uses bootstrap and the [Flight PHP microframework](http://flightphp.com/).
 Modules require very little work to make, and are easy to add to the project.